Debbie Chase - Writing is Good!

 I have self published five novels which are available to buy on Amazon and other online book stores, these are, "You to Me Are Everything," a novel part fact/part fiction, "I Wasn’t There," a book of poetry, a murder mystery, "Whatever Happened to George England," "The Confessions of a Pet Sitter," and "What a Catastrophe (Teddy’s Tale)," both children’s books, although many of my adult friends have enjoyed them too.

 I have had several pocket novels published with My Weekly magazine, DC Thomson & Co, “Planning on Love,” “Romance on the Run,” and "Puppy Love" which was published in April 2021.
 Another pocket novel "Esther Baby" was published in August 2021 as well as "The Doppelganger" (renamed "Double Trouble") which was published in October 2021.
-Another pocket novel "The Crying Game" was published in May 2022, "Rachel's War" out in March 2023, "Birdie" published in June 2023 and "Number One Fan" published in December 2023.
-World Castle Publishing in Florida have published six of my novels “Educating Maggie," "A Step Back in Time," "Ruby Tuesday," "The Haunting of Pear Tree Cottage," "The Gift," and "The Mannequin Mystery" with "My Sweet Valentine" to be published soon.
+Another pocket novel "The Crying Game" was published in May 2022, "Rachel's War" out in March 2023, "Birdie" published in June 2023 and "Number One Fan" published in December 2023, followed by "The Unknown Soldier" in 2024.
+World Castle Publishing in Florida have published seven of my novels “Educating Maggie," "A Step Back in Time," "Ruby Tuesday," "The Haunting of Pear Tree Cottage," "The Gift," "The Mannequin Mystery," My Sweet Valentine," with "A Tale of Dogs and Bones" to be published soon.
 Please visit their website at www.worldcastlepublishing.net/debbie-chase

 I have also had many children’s and adult’s short stories published in magazines (Girl Talk and Fiction Feast) and many poems published in books and magazines.